paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-061-information-and-returns.md

   (C) which guarantees persons providing goods or services pursuant to such agreement or arrangement that such persons will be paid for providing such goods or services.
   Such term shall not include any agreement or arrangement which provides for the issuance of payment cards.

-**(e) De minimis exception for third party settlement organizations** A third party settlement organization shall not be required to report any information under subsection (a) with respect to third party network transactions of any participating payee if the amount which would otherwise be reported under subsection (a)(2) with respect to such transactions does not exceed $600.
+**(e) Exception for de minimis payments by third party settlement organizations** A third party settlement organization shall be required to report any information under subsection (a) with respect to third party network transactions of any participating payee only if—

+(1) the amount which would otherwise be reported under subsection (a)(2) with respect to such transactions exceeds $20,000, and

+(2) the aggregate number of such transactions exceeds 200.

 **(f) Statements to be furnished to persons with respect to whom information is required** Every person required to make a return under subsection (a) shall furnish to each person with respect to whom such a return is required a written statement showing—

 (1) the name, address, and phone number of the information contact of the person required to make such return, and

-(2) the gross amount of the reportable payment transactions with respect to the person required to be shown on the return.
+(2) the gross amount of the reportable payment transactions (including a separate accounting of any such amounts that have been reasonably designated by payors as cash tips and the occupation described in section 224(d)(1) of the person receiving such tips) with respect to the person required to be shown on the return.
 The written statement required under the preceding sentence shall be furnished to the person on or before January 31 of the year following the calendar year for which the return under subsection (a) was required to be made.
 Such statement may be furnished electronically, and if so, the email address of the person required to make such return may be shown in lieu of the phone number.

 **(g) Regulations** The Secretary may prescribe such regulations or other guidance as may be necessary or appropriate to carry out this section, including rules to prevent the reporting of the same transaction more than once.